 No-Fault vs. Fault Car Accident Laws

-No-fault vs. fault insurance policies mainly determine who will pay for injured parties’ damages after an auto accident.
+No-fault vs. fault insurance policies mainly determine who will pay for injured parties’ damages after a car accident in Glendale.
 In a no-fault state, the injured person’s insurance company will pay for medical bills and vehicle repairs regardless of fault for the accident.
 In a fault state, victims must determine who caused the crash first, then file a claim for damages with that party’s auto insurer.
 The at-fault party will be financially responsible for all victims’ damages in a fault state and may not have coverage for his or her damages.
 In a no-fault state, all parties can receive benefits from their insurance companies for damages regardless of fault.

 Filing a Lawsuit in a No-Fault State